 In my experience, a flower essence reaction tends to happen roughly three days after starting a new essence or essence combination.
 Obviously that's very general, but is typical as far as what I've seen.
 If you were taking the essences on a less regular basis (i.e. not daily), or if you were only taking them minimally, such as once a day, I suspect the time frame of any reaction would be delayed.

-The reaction stage from a reactive remedy typically lasts for seconds or minutes.
+The reactive, "crisis" stage from a reactive remedy typically lasts for seconds or minutes.
 My own personal experience has always been that they are quite short - under a minute.
 It’s over and done.
-That said, reports are that in some individuals the reaction can continue for a full day.
+That said, reports are that in some individuals the healing crisis can continue for a full day.
 I haven’t found any references to it lasting longer than that.

-Will everyone taking a reactive remedy have a reaction?
+Will everyone taking a reactive flower remedy have a reaction?